🎵 Cuanto le gusta, le gusta, le gusta, le gusta, le gusta, le gusta… 🎵

 It was late 2020 or early 2021, and I was picking up my mom—a WN (Southwest) flight attendant—from work at Hobby Airport.
 I like to park in the cell phone lot and track the incoming arrivals on FlightRadar24, and I saw this white Embraer Regional Jet coming in under the banner “JetSuite X.” This is Texas—namely Houston—so I just knew it was some wealthy exec or a corporation, at least a medical flight.

-Intrigued with more cash to burn than ever, I Googled this mysterious carrier with the intent to try them out as soon as I got my vaccines.
+Intrigued with more cash to burn than ever, I Googled this mysterious company with the intent to try them out as soon as I got my vaccines.
 Several months later, I anxiously booked my first JSX flight: Houston-Hobby to Dallas Love Field.

-Formerly JetSuite X, JSX is a semi-private airline offering “hop-on” business-class service.
+Formerly JetSuite X, JSX is a semi-private air carrier offering “hop-on” business-class service.
 A cousin of JetBlue, JSX is a public charter aiming to restore the luxury and exclusivity of air travel at a reasonable cost—in my case, $99 each way from Houston-Hobby to Love Field, their home base.
-As part of their luxury service, the airline is also partnered with GoRentals for high-end rental cars, and operates out of hangars with specialized lounges for their passengers.
+As part of their luxury service, the company is also partnered with GoRentals for high-end rental cars, and operates out of hangars with specialized lounges for their passengers.
 The more I learned about JSX, the more hype I got.
 I booked my ticket under a giant rainbow in the afternoon sky.
 A lightning-fast email exchange with Jessica G. in customer support answered all the questions I had about their check-in and COVID policies, and one month in advance, my ticket was booked.

 So I’m excited about what I’ve learned, I have high hopes from what I’ve read on social media…but JSX can’t be that good?

 I booked my flight a little over a month before my departure date; flights get more expensive within that timeframe, so I had to make a move.
 I forwent the GoRental in favor of Uber and Lyft, since I’ve never done a rideshare before.
-The booking process was about as simple as any other airline, if not more, and I went ahead and downloaded the app to keep track.
+The booking process was about as simple as any other air carrier, if not more, and I went ahead and downloaded the app to keep track.
 This is where their “hop on” mantra comes in.

 JSX is almost exclusively mobile—not strictly mobile, but their easy-to-use app is the foundation for their business model.
-The airline uses a fleet of Embraer Regional Jets, retrofitted to accommodate plugs for your devices, as well as very comfortable seating with a staggering 3 feet of legroom.
+The service uses a fleet of Embraer Regional Jets, retrofitted to accommodate plugs for your devices, as well as very comfortable seating with a staggering 3 feet of legroom.
 ERJs seat three abreast, with two seats one side of the aisle, and one on the other.
 Only accommodating 30 passengers per aircraft, JSX removed that second-most row for the ships used within Texas, in favor of cup holders.
 Each row, for all intents and purposes, has its own window.

 Back to the “hop on” service—24 hours before my flight, I was able to check in through the app so that once I arrive at the hangar, I only need to flash my ID and let them swab my belongings.
 Their most basic tickets allow two free checked bags at no more than 50 pounds apiece.
 I was parked in my driveway when JSX notified me that it was time to check in.
 I did, and just as I hoped, I got a seat with the cup holders.
 YES!!!